Nicholas-Gilman.jpg

 The “thali”, a form of presentation as well as the plate itself, is India’s answer to our comida corrida, only all the (often many) small dishes are served at once, on a round metal tray, or, in the south and east, on a banana leaf laid directly on the table.

-At Maza, the thali presentation is closer to a western main course with side dishes—main dish, vegetables, rice and bread.
+At Maza, the thali presentation (listed on the menu as “Curry du Jour”) is closer to a western main course with side dishes—main dish, vegetables, rice and bread.
 Maza’s thalis change from day to day, so are listed as simply “lamb, chicken or veg”.
+Be sure to ask, as these are the chef’s specialties, the gems of his kitchen.

 On a recent visit, the lamb turned out to be nihari, a Mughal (Islamic) dish originating in Lucknow in the 18th century and popularized by the beloved Karim’s Restaurant in Old Delhi.
 It is a deep, buttery, brick-red stew of mutton, flavored with myriad spices including “long black pepper”, an aromatic cousin to our black pepper.
 As we were served this exquisite dish, the chef assured us that he had stayed late the previous night to get it started as long-term simmering is the key to the melding of aromas.